 Cohen’s eyes suddenly lit up with a terrible, mad flame.
 He looked into the arbiter’s confused, swollen eyes.

 “What did that thing say?” the arbiter stuttered, puzzledly.
 Then, Cohen ran at him and threw his body onto the arbiter’s.
 He pressed his hand down, measuredly, but quickly, onto the arbiter’s throat.
 The arbiter, utterly confused, began to gag, and with both hands, reflexively reached to pull Cohen’s hand off his throat.
 Cohen now leaned down even harder, putting almost his entire body’s weight into the press.
 The arbiter clutched and scratched desperately at Cohen’s fleshy vice.
 In so doing, he had left his face completely defenseless.
 Cohen rained down punches with his free hand onto the arbiter’s nose, his eyes, his cheek bones, his teeth, till the arbiter was nearly unconscious.
 The face became swollen, bloodied, broken.
 The arbiter’s hands went limp.
-Cohen took him by the collar and began swinging the bruised head down onto the ground as a petulant child with a stuffed animal, down and down into the splintering wood again and again.
-The arbier tried to scream, but Cohen’s hand pressed down again and choked out the words from his throat.
+Cohen took him by the collar and began swinging the bruised head down onto the ground as would a petulant child with a stuffed animal, down and down into the splintering wood again and again.
+The arbiter tried to scream, but Cohen’s hand pressed down again and choked out the words from his throat.
 Only a few, broken words escaped.
 The arbiter’s death throes.
 They were as follows:

 “You… so that’s why… you came….
 That’s why you want… to find him….
 We could compromise you….
 Both of you… Hah….
 It all… makes… sense.”